Autism: Start Here

 What to Look for in a Special Education Program

-Many students with autism spectrum disorders can benefit from participation in special education programs that provide a high staff-to-student ratio and the systematic use of behavioral teaching methods.
+Many students with Autism Spectrum Disorder can benefit from participation in special education programs that provide a high staff-to-student ratio and the systematic use of behavioral teaching methods.
 This brochure is designed to assist parents in evaluating the appropriateness of a given special program for their child.
 It is important to note that each child is different and has very specific educational needs.
 Parents should assess their child’s specific needs before visiting or selecting a program.

 Information for Families